 Chantel realizes CBT-I is her best bet for overcoming her insomnia based on medical guidelines and research evidence.
 But as soon as she starts looking for a behavioral sleep specialist, she realizes there is an extreme shortage of providers who are trained and credentialed to deliver CBT-I. Research published in 2016 showed that there are only 752 behavioral sleep specialists in the US, and roughly 63% of cities have no behavioral sleep specialists at all.

-Fortunately, the world is changing for people like Chantel who wouldn’t otherwise be able to access effective treatment for insomnia.
-Now there is the option to use digital therapeutics.
+Fortunately, the world is changing.
+If medication is not preferred and in-person therapy is inaccessible, Chantal now has the option to use digital therapeutics.
 Digital therapeutics are software programs that function like medicine to treat insomnia.
 They’re clinically evaluated to ensure that they lead to improvements in health — it’s just that, instead of taking a pill or struggling to find a therapist, people are using digital programs on computers and smartphones, which are instantly available.
 Similar to psychiatric medicines, digital therapeutics can reach a large number of people quickly, and deliver a consistent quality of care.
 But unlike Z-drugs, digital therapeutics have software algorithms that allow care to be personalized to the individual, without side effects.